msgpo/Blocker-database/README.md

 * To add to whitelist, ensure no bad reputation is present for your reported page.
 * Your website must not be blocked by the [built-in safe-browsing feature](https://www.google.com/safebrowsing/static/faq.html).
 * If you know how to, please confirm the page is not compromised by XSS or other attacks.
-* Check the page/domain if the webmaster is trusted and all whois given information are valid and nothing is missing.
+* Check the page/domain if the webmaster is trusted and all _whois_ given information are valid.
 * It does not matter much if you use the http:// or https:// prefix on domains as NoScript handles this.